 All commencing graduate researchers are invited to an Orientation Welcome Session before the start of the semester.
 At this session you’ll be introduced to your Graduate School, learn about our facilities and services, and get a chance to meet coordinators and peers from your program.
 For more information please visit the Faculty of Arts Orientation and Induction web page.

-Graduate Researchers completing a Doctor of Philosophy (Arts) Phd degree are required to complete 4 coursework subjects in the first year.
+Graduate Researchers completing a Doctor of Philosophy – Arts degree are required to complete 4 coursework subjects in the first year.
 For more information about coursework requirements and candidature management please visit the Faculty of Arts Graduate Research web page.

 Graduate researchers must be resident in Victoria for at least one third of their candidature.
 For more information on residency requirements please see the Melbourne Policy Library Selection and Admission Policy (MPF1295).

 Transferring students apply through the same application process as new applicants.
-Please note, however, that the ability of students to transfer into the Doctor of Philosophy (Arts) has been severely limited because of the requirement to complete the PhD coursework in the first year prior to confirmation.
-Generally only unconfirmed students who have been enrolled for 6 months or less (full-time equivalent candidature) can successfully transfer.
+Please note, however, that the ability of students to transfer into the Doctor of Philosophy – Arts has been severely limited because of the requirement to complete the PhD coursework in the first year prior to confirmation.
+Your application will be assessed based on your ability to meet our degree requirements and complete your course in a timely manner.
+Please ensure that if you are considering a transfer from your current course that you discuss the following with a nominated supervisor:

 Domestic students do not pay tuition fees for research study.
 These students are offered graduate research places under the Commonwealth Government’s Research Training Program (RTP).